samwilson/markdownsite/README.md

 	script:
 	  - markdownsite/travis-deploy.sh

-Then, continue from set 4 above.
+Then, continue from step 4 above.

 ## Templates